aealni/8-bit-verilog-cpu/README.md

 * RAM is dual-use: instruction and data memory.
 We suggest using addresses after the HALT instruction to store 8 bit data.
 * PC always starts at 0 at the start of program execution.
 * A reset signal is sent at the start of program execution.
-* Programs will automatically halt after instruction 32, but may not perform the operation correctly.
-Programs should always include HALT.
+* CPU automatically enters HALT after executing instruction 31 (address 11111), preventing variables from updating after instruction 31's execution.
 * This project was tested using Intel Quartus Prime Lite 24.1 and ModelSim-Intel Starter Edition 18.1.

 ## Contact